If you are a grower, one of the best investments you can make in gardening is planting perennial fruits and vegetables.

 - Cat Mint (aka Catnip)

-- Almost any plant that can successfully seed in ~3 months
+- Many plants that can successfully seed & disburse in ~3 months

 A Word About Wild Cultivars